ho-tonym/portfolio/src/components/notes.md

 if you pass style like spring- you need to ...spread it

+USECALLBACK
+Pass an inline callback and an array of dependencies. useCallback will return a memoized version of the callback that only changes if one of the dependencies has changed.
+This is useful when passing callbacks to optimized child components that rely on reference equality to prevent unnecessary renders (e.g. shouldComponentUpdate).

 - useTtransition first arg is the thing that it looks at to change, second needs a key for each array item, or obj, else it can be null. so if first arg isnt a bool you need it

 - the item in